God’s Abiding Love Retreat

 If you answered ‘yes’ to either of these questions, you may find the Ignatian Retreat in Daily Life helpful.

-As you ponder whether to make the retreat, we encourage you to look at your calendar and consider where you will carve out 30 minutes a day to pray and 30 minutes a day to meet with a spiritual director, Monday through Friday.
+As you ponder whether to make the retreat, we encourage you to look at your calendar and consider where, Monday through Friday, you will carve out 30 minutes each day to pray and 30 minutes each day to meet with a spiritual director.

-We also want to accept our reality of living and working in the Washington metro area.
-Please factor in time to travel, to find a parking space, and to walk to where you will meet your spiritual guide.
+We also want to accept the reality of living and working in the Washington metro area.
+Please factor in time to travel, find a parking space, and walk to where you will meet your spiritual guide.

-This retreat includes opening and closing sessions at Holy Trinity, regardless of where you will meet with your director.
-You are asked to attend the opening session Sunday, January 29th from 3:00 - 5:00 PM at Holy Trinity and the closing session on Saturday, February 4th from 8:30 - 10:30 AM at Holy Trinity.
+Retreatants who have made this retreat have found the opening and closing sessions integral to the experience.
+The opening session for the January retreat is Sunday, January 21st from 3:00 - 5:00 PM at Holy Trinity and the closing session is Saturday, January 27th from 8:30 - 10:30 AM at Holy Trinity.

-What did individuals have to say about their retreat experience last year?
+What did individuals say about their retreat experience last year?